Open Data Hub logo

 • You have logged in to Open Data Hub as a user with Open Data Hub administrator privileges.

-• You have launched the Jupyter application, as described in Starting a Jupyter notebook server.
+• You have launched the Start basic workbench application, as described in Starting a basic workbench.

-• The notebook server that you want to stop is running.
+• The workbench that you want to stop is running.

 Procedure

-1. On the page that opens when you launch Jupyter, click the Administration tab.
+1. On the page that opens when you launch a basic workbench, click the Administration tab.

 2. Stop one or more servers.